Self-guided walk through Merida’s historic downtown

 To beat the heat, consider a one-way walk and return to Centro using one of the frequent public buses that run down Paseo de Montejo.
 Or walk back along the opposite side of the boulevard if it’s comfortable outside.

-You could easily spend a half-day along the Paseo de Montejo if breaking apart your walk by entering museums, relaxing at cafes, gawking at mansions, taking photos, and discovering other points of interest you may stumble across along the way.
+You could easily spend a half-day along the Paseo de Montejo if you break apart your walk by entering museums, relaxing at cafes, gawking at mansions, taking photos, and discovering other points of interest you may stumble across along the way.

 While a slow stroll is recommended to really absorb this grand avenue, you may also consider experiencing the Paseo de Montejo more quickly by car or bicycle.